blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 !!! abstract ""
     :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team used Power Query to transform and import new sales and inventory data (stored in over 30 Excel files) into their Power BI reports.
 After a few years, the Power BI report data refreshes became very slow, because Power Query was transforming data from thousands of Excel files during each data refresh.

     :material-lightbulb-on-10: **Solution:** I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
-Afterwards, the team simply ran the ETL program on the new Excel files every week.
+This allowed the team to import the data from SQL Server instead of from thousands of Excel files.

     :octicons-graph-16: **Results:** The Power BI report data refreshes became 80% faster.